 A secondary source may contain or quote direct testimony about something but it is not the primary source itself.
 For example, a biography of Mark Twain may contain quotations from his book Life on the Mississippi, but it is not Life on the Mississippi.
-The book Life on the Mississippi is the primary source; the biography, insofar as it contains quotations from Life on the Mississippi, is a secondary source for those quotations and is allowed to be used for information about what is in the primary source when one does not have access to the primary source.
-If one does have access to the primary source, then the primary source supercedes the secondary source because the author of the secondary source may have quoted the primary source incorrectly.
+The book Life on the Mississippi is the primary source; the biography, insofar as it contains quotations from Life on the Mississippi, is a secondary source for those quotations and is allowed to be used for information about what is in the primary source, then the primary source supercedes the secondary source because the author of the secondary source may have quoted the primary source incorrectly.
 If you quote a secondary source and if someone quotes your use of it, then your work becomes a tertiary source.